- Columbus Day, or Indigenous Peoples Day, is a national holiday.

 Columbus Day, which falls on Oct.
-9, 2017, has been recognized as a federal holiday since 1937.
-Some government offices and schools close in observance of the holiday, but it is still a normal work day for many people.
-Find out whether your bank will be open.
+8, 2018, has been recognized as a federal holiday since 1937.
+Some government offices and schools close in observance of the holiday, but it is still a normal workday for many people.
+Find out whether your bank will be open for your financial needs.

-In observance of Columbus Day — or Indigenous Peoples Day, as 14 communities across the U.S. have renamed the holiday since Columbus Day 2015, according to CNN — Oct.
-9 is a bank holiday for most banks, so make sure you verify your bank’s hours before heading to a branch.
+In observance of Columbus Day — or Indigenous Peoples Day, as 55 cities across the U.S. have renamed the holiday as of 2017, according to Time — Oct.
+8 is a bank holiday for most banks, so make sure you verify your bank’s hours before heading to a branch.
 If your bank will not be open, you can conduct online banking transactions on the holiday or visit an ATM.

 Banks Open on Columbus Day

 Although most banks will be closed on Columbus Day, the following banks will be open:

 - Chase Bank

 See Also: These Banks Are Open on Sunday

 Banks Closed on Columbus Day